Warhammer Quest: Warhammer Quest Roleplaying

 The game was released with a Roleplay Book, which enables players to expand their games by introducing tabletop roleplaying game mechanics.
 When used, the Roleplay Book offers the players the chance to travel between Settlements, train to the next level, visit numerous shops and traders, as well as visit Special Locations.
-The Wizard, Elf, and Dwarf have a Special Location that was exclusive to each of them and, if their luck was good and if they had enough gold, they could buy specialty items to help them in their adventures.
+The Wizard, Elf, and Dwarf have a Special Location that was exclusive to each of them and, if their luck was good and if they had enough gold, they could buy speciality items to help them in their adventures.

 Additionally, the Roleplay Book introduces the element of Psychology, which includes new rules for Fear, Terror, Hatred, Breaking (fleeing), and being Prone.
 There are also rules and descriptions for using two new Characteristics: Luck and Willpower.

 The Roleplay Book also contains a bestiary of Monsters that the warriors might encounter.
-The Roleplay Book also offers a Hazards Table (for use when traveling to a village, town or city), a Settlement Events Table (for use when spending time in a settlement), extra Treasure and Objective Room Treasure tables as well as ‘Battle-level Monster Tables’ for use as the Warriors' careers progress.
+The Roleplay Book also offers a Hazards Table (for use when travelling to a village, town or city), a Settlement Events Table (for use when spending time in a settlement), extra Treasure and Objective Room Treasure tables as well as 'Battle-level Monster Tables' for use as the Warriors' careers progress.

 The last section of the Roleplay Book contains guidelines for writing adventures and Warrior development.
 It also contains an entire pre-written campaign for the Gamemaster and the Warriors to play as well as introducing the first expansion Warrior of Warhammer Quest: the Dwarf Trollslayer.

 Warrior progression

-Every Warrior can be progressed up to 10 stages or ‘Battle Levels’.
+Every Warrior can be progressed up to 10 stages or 'Battle Levels'.
 In many role-playing games, character advance by accumulating experience points.
 In Warhammer Quest a Warrior accumulates gold to advance battle-levels and can also use the gold to buy items.
 Every monster encountered and killed is worth a certain amount of Gold.
 In addition, the Warrior can sell any treasure at the end of the adventure.
 The leader carrying the lantern (typically the Barbarian) decides which warrior gained an item of treasure.